idaholab/moose/modules/doc/content/getting_started/installation/install_conda_moose.md

 ```
 mamba init
 ```

-Following this, close the terminal, open a new one and activate the environment using:
+Following this, close the terminal, open a new one, and activate the environment using:

 ```
 mamba activate moose
 ```